 dover beach

-Pink sand and gentle waves on Dover Beach in Barbados. | Anja On Adventure
+Pink sand and gentle waves on Dover Beach | Anja On Adventure

 Best beaches in Barbados for swimming

-Barbados is famous for its pristine white-sand beaches and crystal-clear turquoise waters.
+The easternmost Caribbean island is famous for its pristine white-sand beaches and crystal-clear turquoise waters.

 With over 80 beaches to choose from, I’ll highlight some of the top public swimming beaches in Barbados in the list below.